SAP-samples/teched2023-XP265/exercises/ex1/README.md

 **Proxy Systems**

 A proxy system is a special connector used for "hybrid" scenarios.
-It exposes any Identity Provisioning supported backend system as a SCIM 2.0 service provider, which can be consumed by any SCIM 2.0Information published on non-SAP site compatible client application, without making a direct connection between them.
+It exposes any Identity Provisioning supported backend system as a SCIM 2.0 service provider, which can be consumed by any SCIM 2.0 compatible client application, without making a direct connection between them.

 <img src="/exercises/ex1/images/proxy.png" width=50% height=50%>